Criminal Offense Overview

 The Gonzalez Law Group, PLLC represents people facing misdemeanor or felony charges for such criminal offenses as:

-- Crimes against property:
+- Crimes against the environment:

-- Crimes involving Federal offenses:
+- Crimes involving federal offenses:

 - Drug Trafficking – 21 U.S.C. § 841 states the federal laws for manufacturing, distributing, or possession of a controlled substance or counterfeit substance.
 Drug offenses/trafficking can fall under both federal and state jurisdictions because you are crossing state lines.

 - Human Trafficking – 22 U.S.C. § 7102 pertains to trafficking in persons as a crime under federal law and that involves exploiting a person for labor, commercial sex, and services.
 Also, the Trafficking Victims Protection Act (TVPRA) deals with prevention, protection, and prosecution.

 - Federal Weapons Charge – Federal prosecutors are extremely knowledgeable and aggressive.
 Therefore, if you are facing federal weapon charges it is crucial that you consult with an attorney.
 Federal weapon charges can encompass a broad variety of federal crimes such as possession of unregistered firearms (26 U.S.C. § 5861), possession of a stolen firearm (18 U.S.C. § 922(j)), etc. Consulting with an attorney can help you find the best legal options based on your particular circumstances.
 At The Gonzalez Law Group, PLLC, our qualified attorneys are dedicated to their clients and making sure that their rights are protected.